-Students who have transferable hours but whose cumulative entering grade point average is lower than a 2.0 may be referred to the adult Aspire admissions committee for consideration.
+Students who have transferable hours but whose cumulative entering grade point average is lower than a 2.0 may be referred to that program's admission committee for consideration.
 If admitted, the following may apply:

-- < Associate Student must maintain a 2.0 in the first three three-hour courses. - < Baccalaureate Student must maintain a 2.5 in the first three three-hour courses. - < Graduate Students must maintain a 3.0 in the first three three-hour courses.
+- Associate Student must maintain a 2.0 in the first three three-hour courses. - Baccalaureate Student must maintain a 2.0 in the first three three-hour courses. - Graduate Students must maintain a 3.0 in the first three three-hour courses.

-The admissions committee, when admitting a student with a substandard GPA, may make further recommendations based upon a student's previous record.
+The admission committee, when admitting a student with a substandard GPA, may make further recommendations based upon a student's previous record.